swc-project/website/pages/docs/configuration/compilation.md

 ]
 ```

-This make SWC compile JavaScript files as CommonJS modules and compile TypeScript files as AMD modules.
+This makes SWC compile JavaScript files as CommonJS modules and compile TypeScript files as AMD modules.

 Note that `test` option can be used to transcompile only typescript files, like